10 Enduring Facts About Charlie Chaplin

 In the 1960s, Chaplin and his family enjoyed spending summers in the village of Waterville, located on the Ring of Kerry in Ireland.
 In 2011 the town founded the Charlie Chaplin Comedy Film Festival, which is held each August.
 (A bronze statue of him resides in town.)
 The festival features a short film competition with categories like Chaplins of the Future.
 Last year the fest tried to break the Guinness World Record of the largest gathering of people dressed as Chaplin.

-On April 16, 2016—what would’ve been his 127 birthday—Chaplin’s World, a museum dedicated to the filmmaker’s life and work, opened in his former home in Switzerland.
-The museum has welcomed around 300,000 visitors in the past year.
+On April 16, 2016—what would’ve been his 127th birthday—Chaplin’s World, a museum dedicated to the filmmaker’s life and work, opened in his former home in Switzerland.
+The museum has welcomed around 300,000 visitors in its first year.
 Visitors can see his home, the Manoir de Ban, at Corsier-sur-Vevey, by Lake Geneva.
 The estate also houses a studio where his movies are screened, wax figures, recreations of some of his film set pieces, and a restaurant named The Tramp.

 Even in death, Chaplin created controversy.
 Chaplin died on Christmas Day 1977 and was interred near his home in Corsier-sur-Vevey, Switzerland.
 Almost three months after his death, on March 2, 1978, his widow, Oona Chaplin, received a call from the police saying, “somebody dug up the grave and he’s gone,” Eugene Chaplin told The Independent.